Ten years on, Hurricane Katrina's scars endure for black New Orleans

 The black population of the city, long a hub of African-American culture, has plummeted since Aug.
 29, 2005, the day Katrina swept in from the Gulf of Mexico and overwhelmed the levees meant to prevent flooding in the low-lying city.

 Income gaps between blacks and whites have widened.
-Many African-American neighbourhoods and the businesses supporting them have not fully recovered.
+Many African-American neighborhoods and the businesses supporting them have not fully recovered.

 Brown, an emergency responder, stayed behind to search for the missing.